lNektosl/H.N.G/README.md

 H.N.G is a Unity-based experimental project designed as a playground for building and testing complex interacting systems, gameplay mechanics, and algorithmic solutions.

-## The primary goal of this project is not just game development, but exploring:
+## The primary goal of this project is exploring:

 - Complex system interactions